Kartik Shanker (Editor)

 Caitlin Kight (Associate Editor)

-Marianne Manuel is the Projects Coordinator at Dakshin Foundation and a junior editor at Current Conservation.
+Marianne Manuel is the Projects Coordinator at Dakshin Foundation and an Assistant Director at Current Conservation.
 Her research and interventions at Dakshin focus on issues around coastal governance and fishworker networks and address the impacts of coastal laws and policies on traditional fishing communities.
 She works closely with fishworker unions and environmental organisations to carry out training and skill-sharing on coastal governance mechanisms.

 Matthew Creasey (Junior Editor)